-- Is the connection stable (do you experience up and down in terms of quality?
+- Is the connection stable (do you experience ups and downs in terms of quality?
 Is the connection breaking?)

-- It's better to use a Ethernet connection instead of Wifi if there are too many people sharing the same network
+- It's better to use an Ethernet connection instead of Wifi if there are too many people sharing the same network

 Check your setup

-There are a few things you can do to make sure your will host a good, professional webinar:
+There are a few things you can do to make sure you will host a good, professional webinar:

 - Use earphones (iphone earpods are great) to avoid the echo in the room

-- If anyone is listening to the webinar in the same room, make sure they're using earphones a well otherwise the sound will loop back in your micro phone and create a Larsen effect.
+- If anyone is listening to the webinar in the same room, make sure they're using earphones as well otherwise the sound will loop back in your microphone and create a Larsen effect.

 - Kill ALL the useless apps that might eat your CPU (computer power) and bandwidth.
 Google Drive sync typically.